-Here we have a championship belt with such incredible history behind it on display in Tel Aviv.
-While it may seem peculiar that the belt would be found in an unexpected place like this, there is so much more to the story.
+Here we have a championship belt with an incredible history behind it on display in Tel Aviv.
+While it may seem odd that the belt would be found in an unexpected place like this, there is much more to the story.

 Reaching out to us privately after we shared the above photo on our Twitter account, Kevin described why The Holy Land holds such a special place in his heart.